MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/paginated-reports-samples.md

 :::image type="content" source="media/paginated-reports-samples/paginated-report-invoice.png" alt-text="Screenshot of Sample Power BI paginated report invoice.":::

-The scenario for this report is that you want a pixel-perfect printable invoice to see the total sales with details listing out item descriptions, quantities, discounts, and cost.
+This is a self-contained paginated invoice.
+The scenario for this report is that you want a pixel-perfect printable invoice.
+It needs to show the total sales with details listing item descriptions, quantities, discounts, and cost.
 This self-contained paginated report sample is simple, yet highlights unique characteristics such as layout and format used for creating real-world invoices.
-It displays these paginated-report features:

-- Hidden and visible parameters.
+This sample highlights unique characteristics such as:

-- Data regions such as tablix (the data region underlying both tables and matrixes).
+- A tablix (the data region underlying both tables and matrixes).
+It displays dynamically generated user-specific content as well as theme.
+- A rectangular data region placed at each row of the tablix of the report body.
-- Report items such as text boxes, lines, and rectangles using expression placeholders.
+- Report items such as text boxes and lines.
+- A report parameter to select the content dynamically.
+The content that is shown applies to a specific subject by using expression placeholders.

 Data source: Included in the .rdl file